gi8lino/workflow-search-wikijs/README.md

 ## usage

 Press "w" followed by the text, you want to search in your wikijs.
-Press "command" to show the article description.
+Press "command" to show the path to the article.

 ## requirements